kostyabet/shadow_gen/README.md

 ```

 ## Gratitude

-<h3>If you liked this project, please put a star on this repository</h3>
+### If you liked this project, please put a star on this repository!!!
 ![GitHub stars](https://img.shields.io/github/stars/kostyabet/shadow_gen?style=social)